trmittal24/swaad/_posts/2021-07-31-microwave_hacks.md

 Whenever you heat up anything in a microwave, what you are essentially doing is, just heating up the water, and almost all food contents have water, and they heat up pretty quickly.

 Also, don't worry.
-There is nothing dangerous about eating microwaved food, it's all safe.✌
+There is nothing dangerous about eating microwaved food, it's all safe.

 That's it.
 So simple. :)